omegaphoenix/face_auth/README.md

    - Capture multiple face samples during registration
    - Keep face centered and looking at camera

-2. **Storage connection issues:**
+2. **Storage issues:**
-   - For Qdrant: Verify server is running and accessible
+   - Check file permissions for local storage
-   - For local storage: Check file permissions
+   - Verify the storage directory exists or can be created

 3. **Video stream errors:**
    - Verify camera server is running on correct port